 Many people are curious about breathing and swimming underwater.
 Well if you don’t try it, then you will never know.
-Like the old PADI video says ‘It feels strange the first time’ and it’s so true, those first few breaths you take do seem a little strange.
+Like the old PADI open water video says ‘It feels strange the first time’ and it’s so true, those first few breaths you take do seem a little strange.
 All you have to do is keep on breathing and see where it takes you.
 Here are some reasons for taking the plunge and learning to Scuba Dive.

 1. Weightlessness feeling & neutral buoyancy

 Imagine an astronaut floating weightlessly in space with the freedom to glide effortlessly in all directions.
-Well scuba diving is a similar experience with a gentle kick of the fins to propel you through the water.
+Well, scuba diving is a similar experience with a gentle kick of the fins to propel you through the water.
 As divers gain more experience they become more and more relaxed underwater and use a minimum amount of effort to move in any direction.
 It’s easy, safe and fun and it could set you on a lifetime path of adventure.

 2. Fill your life with Adventure

-As well as coral reef dives, many new divers are especially curious about going deeper and exploring shipwrecks.
+As well as coral reef dives, many new scuba divers are especially curious about going deeper and exploring shipwrecks.
 If this is for you, then your adventure is just beginning because every dive destination around the world will have a nearby wreck dive available.
-Usually there is some history or an interesting story linked to each shipwreck.
+Usually, there is some history or an interesting story linked to each shipwreck.
 Pass on your wreck diving stories and underwater experiences to other divers during your scuba adventures.

 3. Beautiful Marine Life